 What do you do if you’ve been landed with one?
 There are two options: roll over and pay, or fight.

 If you’re in the latter camp, take heart – thousands of people have launched successful appeals against private parking companies (‘PPCs’) and won.
-Here are a few tips to guide you if you want to take up arms.
+As one of the UK's largest car leasing brokers, we often hear from confused customers about how to handle unfair parking fines, so here's a few tips on how you can take control.

 We talk about: